25.†††††† CARMEL RIVER FISHERY REPORT†††††

 CEQA Compliance:† N/A

-AQUATIC HABITAT AND FLOW CONDITIONS:† During most of December 2003, Carmel River streamflow conditions were critical for rearing juvenile steelhead in the lower river and good for rearing fish upstream of Schulte Road Bridge.† Two large storms late in the month moved the riverfront downstream from the Cypress Well area to the lagoon.† In December, mean daily streamflow recorded at the Districtís Carmel River Sleepy Hollow Weir gaging station averaged 39.9 cubic feet per second (cfs) and ranged from 8.1 to 648 cfs.
+AQUATIC HABITAT AND FLOW CONDITIONS:† During November 2003, Carmel River streamflow conditions were critical or lethal for rearing juvenile steelhead in the lower river and good for rearing fish upstream of Schulte Road Bridge.† In October, mean daily streamflow recorded at the Districtís Carmel River Sleepy Hollow Weir gaging station averaged 8.0 cubic feet per second (cfs) and ranged from 7.3 to 9.2 cfs.

-In December 2003, 6.88 inches of rainfall were recorded by Cal-Am at San Clemente Dam (SCD).† The long-term December average at this site is 3.88 inches.† For Water Year 2004 through the end of December, the total rainfall is 8.02 inches, or 120% of average.
+In November 2003, 0.87 inches of rainfall was recorded by Cal-Am at San Clemente Dam (SCD).† The long-term November average at this site is 2.21 inches.† For Water Year 2004 through the end of November, the total rainfall is 1.14 inches, or 39% of average.

 The Carmel River Lagoon has been closed since July 2, 2003.† In November, water depth continued to recover from the seasonal minimum in August, and now is ranging below five feet (See chart below).† Streamflow at the Districtís Highway One Bridge declined to zero on July 27 and the riverfront receded upstream, ultimately stabilizing at point approximately 0.5 mile downstream of Schulte Road Bridge in early September.† During November, the riverfront advanced downstream to near Cal-Amís Cypress Well in response to lower Cal-Am production.